Worktree Isolation: Parallel Agent Sessions in Safe Sandboxes¶

 git worktree remove ../agent-task-1

-Claude Code's sub-agent configuration supports isolation: worktree that handles this automatically for agents it spawns.
-The --worktree flag creates an isolated worktree for a top-level session, and Claude Code auto-removes the worktree on exit if no changes were made.
+The Claude Code sub-agent configuration supports isolation: worktree, which handles this automatically for agents it spawns.
+The --worktree flag creates an isolated worktree for a top-level session.
+Claude Code removes the worktree on exit if you made no changes.

 Worktrees are not always the right tool:

-- Environment re-initialization overhead: Each worktree is a fresh checkout.
-Long setup sequences —
+- Environment re-initialization overhead: each worktree is a fresh checkout.
+Long setup sequences, such as

-npm install, Docker builds, secrets provisioning — run once per worktree.
-For short-lived agents doing lightweight tasks, this cost can exceed the parallelism benefit. - Disk pressure at scale: Each worktree duplicates the working tree (not git objects, but all tracked files).
-Fifty agents on a large monorepo can saturate disk before the first task completes.
+npm install, Docker builds, and secrets provisioning, run once per worktree.
+For short-lived agents doing lightweight tasks, this cost can exceed the parallelism benefit. - Disk pressure at scale: each worktree duplicates the working tree (not git objects, but all tracked files).
+Fifty agents on a large monorepo can fill the disk before the first task completes.

-- Orchestrator complexity: The orchestrator must track which branch lives in which worktree, handle cleanup on failure, and reconcile branches after runs — overhead that lazy worktree isolation defers until first write.
+- Orchestrator complexity: the orchestrator must track which branch lives in which worktree, clean up on failure, and reconcile branches after runs.
+Lazy worktree isolation defers that overhead until first write.
 For simple sequential tasks this is pure overhead.

-- Stateless agents don't need isolation: If an agent only reads files and calls external APIs — never writes to disk — shared checkout is safe and worktrees add friction without benefit.
+- Stateless agents do not need isolation: if an agent only reads files and calls external APIs, and never writes to disk, a shared checkout is safe and worktrees add friction without benefit.

-- Runtime state isn't isolated: Worktrees separate files and branches but not ports, databases, caches, secrets, or background processes.
+- Runtime state is not isolated: worktrees separate files and branches but not ports, databases, caches, secrets, or background processes.
 Two agents running a dev server on port 3000, a shared Postgres instance, or the same Docker daemon will collide even though their checkouts are independent.
-For runtime isolation, pair worktrees with per-agent containers, ephemeral databases, and dynamic port allocation — see this discussion of the runtime isolation gap.
+For runtime isolation, pair worktrees with per-agent containers, ephemeral databases, and dynamic port allocation.
+See this discussion of the runtime isolation gap.

 Multiple agents writing to the same working directory produce merge conflicts, lost writes, and unpredictable state.
-The agents can't know what the other has changed, so each operates on a view of the repo that becomes stale as the other writes.
-Worktrees eliminate this class of problem entirely.
+The agents cannot know what the others changed, so each works from a view of the repo that goes stale as the others write.
+Worktrees remove this class of problem entirely.

 Example¶